 Amidst all of the emotions that accompany the birth of your child, the single most important thing to remember is that you should contact an Erb’s Palsy injury lawyer as soon as you suspect that your baby has suffered a birth injury.
 Your lawyer will take care of other important matters:

-The lawyers at the Salamati Law Firm will be your strongest advocates as you navigate the confusing medical terminology and treatment options for your baby who has suffered an Erb’s Palsy birth injury.
+The Los Angeles birth injury lawyers at the Salamati Law Firm will be your strongest advocates as you navigate the confusing medical terminology and treatment options for your baby who has suffered an Erb’s Palsy birth injury.
 We will give your case the full amount of respect and attention it deserves and we will work tirelessly to recover the largest award that is available to compensate you and your baby for his or her injuries.
 Call today for a no-cost, no-obligation case review.